PressClub United Kingdom · Article.

 The most powerful straight six-cylinder power unit ever used in a road-legal BMW M automobile.

 The BMW 3.0 CSL features the most powerful straight six-cylinder engine ever used in a road-legal BMW M automobile.
-This is also a tradition: in its final stage of development, the predecessor of the same name marked a new record with an engine output of 151 kW – not only for six-cylinder models, but for all BMW production vehicles produced up to that point.
+This is also a tradition: in its final stage of development, the predecessor of the same name marked a new record with an engine output of 151 kW/206 hp – not only for six-cylinder models but for all BMW production vehicles produced up to that point.

-Since then, the straight six-cylinder engine with M Power has undergone an impressive development.
-Engines of the same design mobilised an output of 204 kW in the BMW M1 as early as 1978 and 250 kW in the second-generation BMW M5 from 1991.
-The fifth-generation BMW M3 was launched in 2014 with a 317 kW straight-six engine featuring M TwinPower Turbo technology.
+Since then, the straight six-cylinder engine with M Power has undergone impressive development.
+Engines of the same design mobilised an output of 204 kW/277 hp in the BMW M1 as early as 1978 and 250 kW/340 hp in the second-generation BMW M5 from 1991.
+The fifth-generation BMW M3 was launched in 2014 with a 317 kW/431 hp straight-six engine featuring M TwinPower Turbo technology.

 6-speed manual transmission and rear-wheel drive for particularly intense driving pleasure.

-Suspension technology tuned exclusively to each model, including M carbon-ceramic brake system and M Traction Control.
+Exclusively tuned suspension technology, including M carbon-ceramic brake system and M Traction Control.

 In the configuration of the suspension technology as well, state-of-the-art technology has been combined with a methodology for the harmonisation of all components that has matured over five decades.
 The suspension components used in the BMW 3.0 CSL represent the spearhead of development for high-performance sports cars by BMW M GmbH: a double-joint spring strut front axle and a five-link rear axle in M-specific design, an Adaptive M suspension with electronically controlled shock absorbers, the electromechanical M Servotronic steering with variable ratio and the M carbon ceramic brake system with adjustable characteristic curves.